ippontech/blog-usa/posts/ml-sagemaker.md

 In order to use the Jupyter Notebook, we need to create a Notebook Instance by providing an instance type such as ml.t2.medium.
 Provide IAM role with proper access control during instance creation.

+Now create a new Jupyter notebook to interactively author, train and deploy the model.

 ![Jupyter Notebook](https://raw.githubusercontent.com/msambaraju/blog-usa/master/images/2019/03/Jupiter_Notebook_Env.png)

-Read training data from the S3 bucket or from an uploaded file.
+Prepare the data by reading training dataset from the S3 bucket or from an uploaded file.
 Format the data read into an acceptable format usually in the form of arrays and vectors.

 ```python
 import pandas as pd